Anger Management Techniques

 I remember as a child, I was given a clear message that anger was not acceptable.
 This message came from teachers, family, media and society.
 My anger was met with punishment or rejection.
 I began to suppress my anger, rather than learn how I could express it healthily.
 This suppressed anger would manifest as resentment or negative thinking about myself.

-1(b) Helpful vs Unhelpful Anger
+1b.
+Helpful vs Unhelpful Anger

 Anger is on a scale that can range from feeling irritated to full-blown fury.
 Anger can be either helpful or harmful depending on how it’s expressed.
 There are many unhelpful styles of reacting to anger, such as passive-aggressiveness, suppression, aggressive confrontation, and holding onto resentments.
-Yet there are alternative ways of managing anger so that it can be channeled and used productively.
+Yet there are alternative ways of managing anger so that it can be channelled and used productively.

 Anger has the potential to empower us and take action.
 It can be used to defend ourselves and those close to us.
 It gives us a voice to express unfairness and inequality.
 It can bring people together to fight against social injustices.
 Anger can improve our relationships and allow us to get our needs met.